-- Phonetics is the study of speech sounds in human language, which are technically known as phones. - The study of the physiological mechanisms of speech production is called articulatory phonetics. - The study of how speech sounds are perceived by listeners is called auditory phonetics. - The study of the physical properties of speech sounds is called acoustic phonetics. - In this class we'll be mainly concerned with articulatory phonetics.
+- Phonetics is the study of speech sounds in human language, which are technically known as phones. - In this class we'll be mainly concerned with articulatory phonetics.

-- The one-l lama, He's a priest.
-The two-l llama, He's a beast. - And I will bet A silk pajama There isn't any Three-1 Illama.
+The one-l lama, He's a priest.
+The two-l llama, He's a beast.

+And I will bet A silk pajama There isn't any Three-l lllama.